BCNY’S BEACON PROGRAM

 Our Beacon Program is run in collaboration with the New York City Department of Youth and Community Development (DYCD) and is open in the afternoons, evenings, weekends, and during school holidays and vacation periods, including the summer.

 Our Beacon Program is located within PS 185 on 112th Street between Malcom X Boulevard and 5th Avenue.
 Click here for directions.

 Liza Rodriguez | Beacon Program Assistant Director

-Registration for summer camp at the Beacon runs through May 11.
-Download a registration form:
+To register for summer camp at the Beacon Program, please download a registration form:

 BCNY Beacon Program 2019-2020 Registration Form